MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-C-Benefits-Beneficiary-Protections/section-422.116.md

 (ii) The MA plan has contracted with other providers and facilities that may be located beyond the limits in the time and distance criteria, but are currently available and accessible to most enrollees, consistent with the local pattern of care.

-(2) In evaluating exception requests, CMS considers whether -
+(2) In evaluating exception requests, CMS considers whether—

 (i) The current access to providers and facilities is different from the HSD reference and Provider Supply files for the year;